modkavartini/lazydev/README.md

 did not detect any active skins:

 ![ded](https://github.com/modkavartini/lazydev/assets/81793953/1d0e9b5e-45d2-4853-aad7-bbae8d606ddd)

+### focus.ini
+i have included a simpler variant which selects the skin when you ctrl+click on it. can be used if the main variant is not meeting your needs.

 ### note
 * lazydev detects any active configs under the rootConfig of the opened `@include` file, irrespective of whether the file is `@include`d in the detected skin or not.